 Stick to the truth!
 Your interviewer will know if you are lying.

 Finally, when answering competency based questions, there is a fantastic formula (that sadly I cannot take credit for) that can help you structure your questions.
-It is called the STAR formula.
+It is called the STARR formula.

-Start by describing the Situation, then the Task, then the Actions and finally the Results.
+Start by describing the Situation, then the Task, then the Actions, the Results and finally your Reflections.
 Let’s look at these each in turn: